ipfs-shipyard/rb-pinning-service-api/README.md

 TODO: implement authentication and access control via `Authorization: Bearer <access-token>`

+The spec does not have any details around etag, gzip, last-modified and other headers that can help improve performance but these could be offered if the client supports them.

 ### [Create](https://ipfs.github.io/pinning-services-api-spec/#tag/pins/paths/~1pins/post)

 POST request to /pins go to `pins#create`, rails will automatically parse the body as json and convert into params.
 Although the spec does not nest the object in a `pin` object like the ActiveRecord pattern, the keys do map nicely onto fields on our `Pin` database table.